Published Jeremy. Last Updated on March 9, 2023.

 While it may be impossible to pick one winery that has the absolute best view in the Finger Lakes, we have to admit that McGregor is most certainly in contention.

-The reason for this is because this one is located pretty far north on the eastern side of Keuka Lake, and has a prime viewing angle of where the lake splits (a unique character of this particular lake).
+The reason for this is because this one is located pretty far northeast compared to most Keuka Lake wineries, and has a prime viewing angle of where the lake splits (a unique character of this particular lake).
 In addition to the view, this one makes some damn fine Riesling as well as some exceptional reserve red blends using Saperavi and other eastern European grape varietals you may not be familiar with.

 So while you may have to do a bit of a detour to get to this one, it is worth it.